Platform9-Community/backup/velero/README.md

 Here:
 s3Url is the IP and port of S3 endpoint which is internally accessible from within the kubernetes cluster.
 For on-premises clusters the provider type is aws.
-Since there are volume snapshot providers in this cluster the volume snapshot flag is disabled.
+Since there are no volume snapshot providers in this cluster the volume snapshot flag is disabled.
 This can be enabled in plublic cloud or if the volume snapshot providers is present.
-The restic feature is used to take file level backups.

-Note:
-publicUrl - This option represents the the IP and port of the S3 endpoint outside the kubernetes cluster for the velero server.
-On source cluster we are not specifying it but if it is specified then once will have to set the port in velero's nodeport service.
+The restic feature is used to take file level backups. publicUrl - This option represents the the IP and port of the MINIO S3 endpoint accessible from outside the first kubernetes cluster for the velero server just installed.
+10.128.240.197 is the IP of the kubernetes API endpoint.
+MINIO nodeport service that was earlier created has obtained port 30673 on the nodes.

 Validate velero service and backup location is now present in the cluster.
+If you login to MINIO from its UI you can now see the cl4 directory under the velero bucket.

 ```bash
 $ velero backup-location get
 NAME      PROVIDER   BUCKET/PREFIX   ACCESS MODE